MaroB05/Docx-template/README.md

 ## Overview

-DocTemplator is a simple yet powerful tool that allows you to quickly fill out docx templates through a friendly user interface.
+Docx Template is a simple yet powerful tool that allows you to quickly fill out docx templates through a friendly user interface.
 No more manually hunting for placeholders - this app finds them all and presents them as a neat form for you to fill out.

 Think of it as a document secretary that doesn't need coffee breaks or complain about papercuts.